 - Defense Intelligence Senior Executive Service

 - Deputy Chief of Staff for Intelligence

 - U.S. Army Training and Doctrine Command

 Mr. Thomas F. Greco serves as the Director of Intelligence, Deputy Chief of Staff, G-2 for the U.S. Army Training and Doctrine Command (TRADOC G-2).
 This is a Tier Two Defense Intelligence Senior Executive Service (DISES) position.
 He is the Army’s lead for developing, defining, and applying current and future threats and environments in support of Army leader development, concept development, capability design, training readiness, and experimentation.
-He also leads the Army’s enterprises for Critical Thinking, Mad Scientist Initiative, University of Foreign Military & Cultural Studies, Foreign Military Studies Office, Global Cultural Knowledge Network, and the Operational Environment Center.
+He also leads the Army’s enterprises for Critical Thinking, Mad Scientist Initiative, Foreign Military Studies Office, Global Cultural Knowledge Network, and the Operational Environment Center.
 TRADOC G-2 supports the Army’s Combat Training Centers, deployed forces, all of the Army’s educational institutions and capability development activities.